-By contributing to our strategic Centenary Fund, you will help spark curiosity in the brightest young scientists, and help give them the tools they need to explore questions at the most fundamental level.
-Your support could catalyse potentially life-changing research in the Department, and help us positively impact society more rapidly.
+Please consider supporting our strategic student support fund to catalyse student-led research in sustainable chemistry and beyond.
+Your gift will help spark curiosity in the brightest young scientists, and help give them the tools they need to explore questions at the most fundamental level.
+Your support could catalyse potentially life-changing research in Oxford Chemistry and help us positively impact society more rapidly.

 Please click here to make a gift to support Oxford Chemistry students, or contact Jane Rice (email@example.com) to learn more about the impact of gifts of every size and philanthropic partnerships on chemistry students and their research.